How Red Bull Uses Influencer Marketing to Energize Its Brand

 Partnerships That Go Beyond Logos Sponsorship-Converted

 Instead of just putting a logo on a shirt or a car, Red Bull approaches sponsorships by crafting stories for specific audiences.
-Between cinematic video edits, interactive social media campaigns, and the live-event performance of these athletes, their association does not feel forced and pseudo-commercialized.
+Between cinematic video edits, interactive social media campaigns, and the live-event performance of these athletes, their association does not feel forced and pseudo-commercialised.

 Social Media Influencing the Way